jordanbCS/GameOfCoins/README.md

 ## Level 7: A game of intention

 ## Level 8: A game of space and time
+ - link in with prioritymap.org

 ## Level 9: A game of analogy

+## Level 10: A game of decision